November 21 – 25, 2011

 The ubiquitous elephant sculptures were, in fact, participating artworks in the two-month Elephant Parade, a touring art exhibition aimed at raising public awareness about the conservation of the endangered Asian elephant.
 The exhibition was inspired by Mosha, a baby elephant who had lost a leg to a landmine blast.
 I had heard of her story on Animal Planet years before.
 Catching this exhibition on its first Asian stop was the next best thing to visiting Mosha in Chiangmai, Thailand.

 Artists from around the world were commissioned to render the plight of these gentle giants in their unique ways.
 The result was a motley menagerie of 162 pachyderm sculptures adorning their host city.
-We could not see all the exhibition entries, but here are some of the memorable ones we encountered:
+We could not see all the exhibition entries, only a few which turned out to be memorable.

 Not Forgotten by Michael Han & Kiat

-Sharing the front lawn of Asian Civilizations Museum with Timeless Chic, this sculpture is an understated but no less compelling icon.
-The monochromatic theme emphasizes the lone tear collecting in and falling from its eye, depicting the desperate cry of an orphaned baby elephant for protection against poaching and habitat loss.
+Sharing the front lawn of Asian Civilizations Museum with Timeless Chic, this sculpture was an understated but no less compelling icon.
+The monochromatic theme emphasized the lone tear collecting in and falling from its eye, depicting the desperate cry of an orphaned baby elephant for protection against poaching and habitat loss.

 Ming Kwan Nakorn Ping by Jharatpong

 This glittering elephant sculpture by a Thai artist greeted us at the museum lobby.
-Looking regal and bejeweled, it is densely decked out in Eastern art.
-The use of religious imagery perhaps symbolizes the elephant’s sacred place in Buddhism and Hinduism.
+Looking regal and bejeweled, it was densely decked out in Eastern art, symbolizing the elephant’s sacred place in Buddhism and Hinduism.

 Translated Vase Baby Elephant by Yeesookyung

-The Korean artist assembled her elephant from discarded ceramic fragments made to fit together like puzzle pieces.
+A Korean artist assembled her elephant from discarded ceramic fragments made to fit together like puzzle pieces.
 She sealed the spaces with gold.
-The resulting artwork bespeaks of the fragmentation of the elephant’s habitat – the disruption of their migration routes and food supply – by urban development and agricultural cultivation, and our responsibility in healing the land we have ravaged.
+The resulting artwork bespoke of the fragmentation of the elephant’s habitat – the disruption of their migration routes and food supply – by urban development and agricultural cultivation, and our responsibility in healing the land we had ravaged.

 Triumph of Unity by Sona Mirzaei & Per Hillo

-A product of American and Danish collaboration, the artwork represents the united voice of these artists from diverse cultural and artistic backgrounds for a common cause.
-For me, it also speaks of sharing the world with the elephants and not usurping their living spaces.
+A product of American and Danish collaboration, the artwork represented the united voice of these artists from diverse cultural and artistic backgrounds for a common cause.
+For me, it also spoke of sharing the world with the elephants and not usurping their living spaces.
 This unity was perfectly captured by the blending color schemes of the sculpture and my sister’s outfit.

 Precious by Ahmad Zakii Anwar

 The Asian elephant was the king of the jungle in the region for centuries with populations estimated to have reached millions.
-Poaching, civil war (Cambodia is a prime example), and habitat encroachment have caused the numbers to plummet to about 30,000 at present.
-How apt it is, then, that this renowned Malaysian artist used Chinese porcelain to represent the fragile survival of the once-mighty Asian elephant in the emerging economies of South Asia.
+Poaching, civil war (Cambodia was a prime example), and habitat encroachment had caused the numbers to plummet to about 30,000 at present.
+How apt it was, then, that this renowned Malaysian artist used Chinese porcelain to represent the fragile survival of the once-mighty Asian elephant in the emerging economies of South Asia.

 Bula by Arturo Sanchez, Jr.

-Call me biased, but this sparkling sculpture got the most love from me.
-Filipino sculptor Arturo Sanchez, Jr. explains that Bula (Tagalog for Bubble) represents both “extinction and survival.
+Hometown bias aside, this sparkling sculpture got the most love from me.
+Filipino sculptor Arturo Sanchez, Jr. explained that Bula (Tagalog for Bubble) represented both “extinction and survival.
 I used mirrors to capture the reflection of the audience; I want the viewer to be part of the artwork and make them feel that they also a have role in the awareness campaign of the Elephant Parade.
 I used light to give the elephant a different look during night time.
 It serves as a big night light and represents hope for the elephants’ survival.”
-His work both illuminates and involves its audience – that made the sculpture the crowning jewel of the exhibition for me.
+His work both illuminated and involved its audience – that made the sculpture the crowning jewel of the exhibition for me.

-Elephant Parade is also an open air exhibition for the general public, not just museum visitors.
+Elephant Parade was also an open air exhibition for the general public, not just museum visitors.
 We bumped into a herd just outside ION Orchard, an artsy mall on Orchard Road that adopted several sculptures, among them was an ebony-and-ivory pair.
-Bulan, in white, is a tribute to the collective memory of elephants, carved as it were on solid rock.
-Sommar, an ele-fun in floral print, is true to its name, which means summer in Swedish.
+Bulan, in white, was a tribute to the collective memory of elephants, carved as it were on solid rock.
+Sommar, an “ele-fun” in floral print, was true to its name – summer in Swedish.

 Even Louis Vuitton got into the spirit of the event.
 Although not officially a part of the exhibition, elephants did modeling stints in their display windows.
 Was it the brand’s pro-conservation statement or merely a timely marketing campaign?
 I didn’t know if LV ever used elephant hide as handbag material.